-- details of the proposed Activity and its associated tasks - the Participant's needs and capabilities - details of the Supervision being provided - details of the contact person for daily evidence to be sent to, for example QR codes and passcodes will be sent to Self-Reporting Evidence Recipients so Participants can self-report their attendance

-- how Participant attendance will be reported for those that have been assessed as not being capable of recording their own attendance and support that should be provided should a Participant request their Supervisor record attendance on their behalf (i.e. via the Supervisor App). - stakeholders and their roles in particular those who are best placed to manage associated risk - work health and safety and incident reporting.
+- details of the proposed Activity and its associated tasks - the Participant's needs and capabilities - details of the Supervision being provided - details of the contact person for daily evidence to be sent to, for example QR codes and passcodes will be sent to Self-Reporting Evidence Recipients so Participants can self-report their attendance - how Participant attendance will be reported for those that have been assessed as not being capable of recording their own attendance and support that should be provided should a Participant request their Supervisor record attendance on their behalf (i.e. via the Supervisor App). - stakeholders and their roles in particular those who are best placed to manage associated risk - work health and safety and incident reporting.

-The Work Experience Activity Agreement template for National Work Experience Programme Placements and Work Experience (Other) Placements can be found on the Provider Portal.
-This template must be used for any National Work Experience Programme Placement or Work Experience (Other) Placement.
+The NEST Work Experience Activity Agreement template for NWEP Placements and Work Experience (Other) Placements can be found on the Provider Portal.
+This template must be used for any NWEP Placement or Work Experience (Other) Placement.

-The Activity Host Agreement templates for Voluntary Work and Work for the Dole can be found on the Provider Portal.
+The Activity Host Organisation Agreement templates for Voluntary Work and Work for the Dole can be found on the Provider Portal.
+In relation to Voluntary Work, Trial Providers must enter into an agreement for Provider Sourced Voluntary Work (but not in relation to Participant Sourced Voluntary Work.
 While Trial Providers may use their own agreement for Voluntary Work or Work for the Dole Activities, they must ensure that the topics in the Department's template agreement are covered in their agreement and must include, word for word, any clauses specified by the Department, for example on displacement and work health and safety.